East Bengal FC Reserves and Academy: Reserve team

 East Bengal officially did not have a reserve team prior to 2020.
-However, the club formed a reserve team composed of academy players and few senior team members to participate in minor tournaments like Bordoloi Trophy, Darjeeling Gold Cup etc. In 2018, the East Bengal Reserves team, coached by Ranjan Chowdhury, won the Darjeeling Gold Cup defeating another Kolkata giant Mohammedan Sporting in the final.
+However, the club formed a reserve team composed of academy players and few senior team members to participate in minor tournaments like Bordoloi Trophy.
+In 2018, the East Bengal Reserves team coached by Ranjan Chowdhury won the Darjeeling Gold Cup, defeating another Kolkata giant Mohammedan Sporting in the final.